AsteriskAmpersand/MHW-Mod3-Toolbox/README.md

 Convenient when transferring properties to non-game meshes, or when creating new bones.

 ## Transfer Names to prepared Armatures
+Add premade armatures for testing weighting.

 Rename vertex groups in your meshes instantly to match the names of bones on properly formatted blender armatures and back to the Mod3 Skeleton of Empties.

-Compatible with Statyk's Player Body Armature.

 ## Rename Bones to their Function IDs
 Rename bones to their function ID, simplifying copying mesh parts from one model to another.